Six Nations 2018: All you need to know

 Captain: Dylan Hartley

-England has won the past two championships and boasts the best recent record of any test side, winning 22 of 23 tests under coach Eddie Jones.
+England has won the past two championships and boasts the best recent record of any Test side, winning 22 of 23 matches under coach Eddie Jones.

 However, that hasn't stopped Jones, not one to shy away from managerial mind-games, saying his side has been "written off" ahead of this year's tournament due to injuries.

-"If you read the papers then we might as well not turn up," Jones told the press.
+"If you read the papers then we might as well not turn up," Jones told reporters.
 "The expectation around the team externally is quite low, but certainly the expectations internally are very high."

 Notable injury absentees include No. 8s Billy Vunipola and Nathan Hughes.
-Jones' initial squad included eight uncapped players and, in line with a recent trend, an apprentice player intended to gain experience rather than star in games.
+Jones' initial squad included eight uncapped players and, in line with a recent trend, an apprentice player intended to gain experience as part of the squad.

-England begins its campaign in Rome against Italy as pre-tournament favorite.
-A final weekend clash against Ireland -- on St. Patrick's Day -- at Twickenham is being billed as a potential championship decider.
+England begins its campaign in Rome against Italy.
+A final weekend clash against Ireland -- on St. Patrick's Day -- at its Twickenham home is being billed as a potential championship decider.

 Owen Farrell, a key playmaker during last year's British and Irish Lions Tour to New Zealand, brings crucial game management and reliability off the kicking tee.
 In the forwards, Joe Launchbury has proven to be a gritty performer; no player made more tackles over the course of last year's tournament.